 Ideas

-Mentioned in a line that could be or not the sentences at the same time.
+Mentioned in a line that could be or not be the sentence simultaneously.

 Does not contain the line breaks.

-Poetry shapes the piece that could vary depending on the length of the line or the purpose of the poet.
+Poetry shapes the piece, which could vary depending on the line length or the poet’s purpose.

 What do you think of these differentiating factors?
-Hence, these factors are important to understand before proceeding with the writing.
+Hence, it is essential to understand these factors before proceeding with the writing.

 Choosing Between Poetry and Prose